mukherjee07/Water-vapor-adsorption/README.md

 2. Extraction scripts (extracting relevant data such as potential energy, water uptake, heat of adsorption etc.) from thousands of output files and arrange them in a CSV format.
 3. Python post-processing and data analysis.
 4. Creating intermediate simulation data objects such as Idealized structures, models, Latin hypercube sampled structures etc.
+5. Scripts for visulazing the data via either Python (matplotlib or seaborn) or GNUplot (works splendidly for making surfaces/contours)